seidior/pathways-projects/README.md

-# Pathways Projects
+# Pathways Project

-These projects are part of the OpenTree Education Pathways program.
+This project is part of the OpenTree Education Pathways program.
 To find out more about Pathways and the OpenTree Education community, visit:

 https://opentree.education

 ## Repository Structure

 You are currently viewing the `main` branch of this repository.
-Each of the projects will be contained in their own branches, such as `project-1`.
+The work for each module will be contained in branches for that module, such as `module-1`.

 Each Pathways candidate will fork the main repository, located at:

 https://github.com/OpenTree-Education/pathways-projects

-They will then extend their fork with their work on each of the projects.
+They will then extend their fork with their work on each of the modules.

 ## License